Quantum-inspired space-time PDE solver and dynamic mode decomposition: Numerical results

 \paragraph{Burgers' Equation :} In nonlinear problems, we first solve the 1D Burgers' equation, a fundamental equation that models the convection-diffusion process.
-It can be seen as a version of the 1D Navier-Stokes equations for a scalar variable.
+It can be viewed as a 1D version of the Navier-Stokes equations for a scalar variable.
 We use the MPS space-time solver for the linearized Burgers' equation and iterate until convergence.
 In Fig.~\ref{fig:burgers_eqn}, we benchmark the solver for a specific instance where the analytical solution is known~\cite{Wood_2006}, given by $u^*(x,t)=\frac{2\nu\pi e ^{-\nu\pi^2 t}\sin(\pi x)}{1.01+e ^{-\nu\pi^2 t}\cos(\pi x)}$.
-By setting $t=0$, the necessary initial condition is obtained.
+Setting $t=0$ yields the necessary initial condition.
 We also find the appropriate homogeneous Dirichlet boundary conditions, i.e., $u=0$ at $x=0$ and $x=1$.
-We use a discretized domain of $2^{10}$ points in both $x$ and $t$, and encode the solution in a 20-qubit MPS similar to the other cases.
-We plot the MPS solution after the iterative process has converged.
+We use a discretized domain of $2^{10}$ points in both $x$ and $t$, and encode the solution as a 20-qubit MPS, as in the other cases.
+We plot the MPS solution at the final iteration.

 \paragraph{Non-linear Schr\"odinger (NLS) equation:} We now consider the NLS equation, which arises in quantum physics and has applications ranging from condensed matter systems to wave mechanics.
 Specifically, we consider the 1D `focusing' case, defined by $i \psi_t = - \psi_{xx} - 2 |\psi|^2 \psi$, where $\psi (x,t)$ is a complex-valued function for all $(x,t) \in [-3\pi,3\pi] \times (0,T]$.
 This equation admits an analytical solution, known as the bright soliton (see Appendix~\ref{app:NLSE} for initial and boundary conditions), that we use to benchmark our space-time MPS solver.